 Can I live for the rest of my life on the interest of one million pounds?

 Now that you know that you can earn money by just leaving it in a savings account, it is only natural to wonder whether or not you could live off of that money.
 Sadly, that is not likely to be the case, especially when looking at the after-tax income.
+You could move to a place where the cost of living is low to make ends meet, but even then, you might struggle to live a comfortable life without any sacrifices.

-While putting money in a savings account is a great idea, and you can get a significant amount of profit (depending of course on the interest rate that your bank has set), however, there will not be enough to live off in the long run.
+While putting money in a savings account is a great idea, and you can get a significant amount of income (depending of course on the interest rate that your bank has set), however, there will not be enough to live off in the long run.
 Therefore, if you have designs on retiring on a million – unless you are no longer working for a living, it’s unlikely to sustain you, as things stand.

 First of all, banks typically only pay the interest once a year.
 You therefore would not have a set amount coming in each month.
 Secondly, if your money is tied up in a long-term deposit, you typically cannot access your money before the deposit matures.
 If you do try to access that money early, there is typically a penalty.

 Simply put, becoming a millionaire isn’t as hallowed as it might seem – you’ll need significantly more before you can put your feet up for good.
 Sorry!
+If you had £20 million or £100 million in the bank, you could definitely live off that interest income stream alone!

 That said, you can make that million travel further – you just have to be careful with where you invest it.